rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 For more details, refer to [frontend integration](https://snap-docs.midtrans.com/#frontend-integration).

-?>***Note***: If you are using Snap Redirect Mode, you can append options as Query parameter at the end of the Snap redirect_url, as shown below.
+?>***Note***: If you are using Snap Redirect mode, you can append options as Query parameter at the end of the Snap redirect_url, as shown below.

 ```
 https://app.sandbox.midtrans.com/snap/v2/vtweb/cf9534e3-ddf7-43f9-a1b7-5f618d2d1c96?language=en&gopayMode=deeplink